Milwaukee Foreclosure Lawyer

 Facing Foreclosure?
 Call (888) 782-9423 for a Free Consultation.

-If a homeowner is falling behind on mortgage payment, then a lender may attempt to obtain the balance of their loan by forcing the borrower to sell their house.
-This process is known as foreclosure, and may be classified as judicial or non-judicial.
+If a homeowner is falling behind on mortgage payments, then a lender may attempt to obtain the balance of their loan by forcing the borrower to sell their house.
+This process is known as foreclosure and may be classified as judicial or non-judicial.
 A judicial foreclosure requires the bank to file a lawsuit with the courts.
 In a non-judicial foreclosure, the loan documents permit the lender to sell the home if the loan goes into default.
 In Wisconsin, most foreclosures are judicial.

 If you file Chapter 13 bankruptcy before the judge confirms the foreclosure sale, you should be able to protect your real estate.
 It is strongly recommended, however, that you not wait until the last minute.
 I suggest that you always file your bankruptcy months before the confirmation date.

 Not sure what else to do?
 Feel free to reach out to me and get a better understanding of your options for avoiding foreclosure.
 Other strategies for avoiding foreclosure include:

 - Reinstating your mortgage.

 - Creating a plan with the lender such as a payment plan, loan modification, etc.